Topics

 (4)Ultra-processed foods (UPFs)

-These are formulations created by combining many ingredients and undergoing a sequence of industrial processes.
-Examples include breakfast cereals, soft drinks and fruit juices, sweet or savory snacks, confectioneries, instant foods, reconstituted meat products such as sausages and nuggets, and most fast food items[3,4].
+These are formulations made by combining many ingredients and undergoing multiple industrial processes.
+Examples include breakfast cereals, soft drinks and fruit juices, sweet or savory snack foods, chocolate confectionery, instant foods, reconstituted meat products such as sausages and nuggets, and many fast-food products [3,4].

-2. The issues with ultra-processed foods
+2. Issues associated with ultra-processed foods

 Ultra-processed foods